-- How does the firm maintain communication about and organizational alignment with the ESG strategy?
+- How does the firm maintain communication about and organisational alignment with the ESG strategy?

 POSSIBLE OUTCOME: Having engaged internal stakeholders allows a company to maintain an edge in a competitive environment by ensuring long-term sustainability through current and future customer and talent loyalty.

 To become an element of every acquisition, ESG considerations need to be part of a PE firm’s governance structure and due diligence process.
 Ask the following questions to ensure that that’s the case:

 - Is ESG consistently included in the PE firm’s due diligence checklists?

 - In what jurisdictions does the portfolio company operate and stand to be held to standards set by regional or sector-specific sustainability best practices, the practices of competitors, and/or disclosure requirements of public companies operating in the portfolio company’s sector?

 - How complete is the PE firm’s access to the portfolio company’s governance, risk and compliance (GRC) information prior to acquisition?

 - Does the PE firm require at least 2–3 years of data related to ESG performance?